LilyBud Farm Market | Carrying on a Family Tradition - Kentucky Farm Bureau

 What used to be the old dairy barn on the farm has been many things over the years, but Lily decided it would make a great indoor market and allow her to grow her farm market to include her home-grown produce and much more.

-“I'm actually a third-generation member of our family to have a business in this building, including Masters Equipment Company, which was operated by my grandpa Bobby Masters after the dairy went out," she said.
-"And through the years, it's been other things and had sat empty for a decade until I bought it from a family member last January and spent the winter getting it ready for the market which opened in April."
+“I'm actually a third-generation member of our family to have a business in this building, including Masters Equipment Company, which was owned and operated by some of my family members after the dairy went out," she said.
+"And through the years, it's been other things and had sat empty for a decade until I bought it last January and spent the winter getting it ready for the market which opened in April."

 Lily said she has always had her eye on the structure and knew this would be the place in which she wanted to expand her business.